Skip to main content

 key_id: credentials.key_id, // Public key (for frontend)

-key_secret: credentials.key_secret // Secret key (for backend only)
+key_secret: credentials.key_secret, // Secret key (for backend only)

 };